Do you need accommodations for the MCAT exam?

-- If you tested prior to 1991, you will need to submit a Paper Score Report Request to the MCAT office.
+If you took the MCAT exam prior to April 2015, see MCAT Scores from 1991 Through January 2015 for information about your scores.
+If you tested prior to 1991, you will need to submit a Paper Score Request Form to the MCAT office.